MLI-lab/ProPicker/README.md

     ```

 ## Usage
-There are two main workflows: prompt-based picking and fine-tuning:
+There are two main workflows: prompt-based picking and fine-tuning.
+We provide tutorials for both.

 ### Workflow 1: Prompt-Based Picking

-Prompt-based picking can be done via both the Python package and the CLI/GUI.
-We provide tutorials for both:
+Prompt-based picking can be done via both the Python package and the GUI/CLI.
+There are separate tutorials for both:

 - **Python Package Tutorial:** See the `TUTORIAL1:empiar10988_prompt_based_picking.ipynb` notebook.